Bauxitedev/meteorite/README.md

 And you can get the soundtrack here: https://kenophos.bandcamp.com/album/meteorite-soundtrack

+Also available on the asset store: https://godotengine.org/asset-library/asset/257

 [Here's a video of a full playthrough of the game.](https://www.youtube.com/watch?v=wwO46Xt0Sf0)

 ----

 Made in Godot 3.0.
-Will be available on the asset store soon.

 # Running the game